 French Existentialism: Beauvoir and Sartre

 This class will examine French existentialism through a reading of the respective masterpieces of its celebrity power couple, Jean-Paul Sartre’s Being and Nothingness and Simone de Beauvoir’s The Second Sex.
 Core to both of these thinkers is the claim that there is no such thing as human nature, and thus no necessary normative basis for individual and social life.
-Human beings are rather “radically free” to form their own identities and destinies.
-Beauvoir applied this framework to launch powerful feminist critiques of evolutionary psychology, psychoanalysis, and Marxism; while Sartre explored the possibilities of human freedom and its relation to notions of anxiety, authenticity, guilt, and responsibility.
+Rather, human beings are “radically free” to form their own identities and destinies.
+For Beauvoir, existentialism provided a basis for launching powerful feminist critiques of evolutionary psychology, psychoanalysis, and Marxism; while for Sartre, it raised challenging questions for notions of anxiety, authenticity, guilt, and responsibility.
 We will ask: Is an existentialist theory of human subjectivity viable, and what are its consequences for ethics and politics?
 Can existentialism offer an answer to the question of how to live meaningfully, and even hopefully, in a world without god?